06.09.2017 Private view and tour around the exhibition with co-curator Nikolay Smirnov

 05.10.2017 Screening of video works by artists participating at Metageography exhibition: Lucy Harris, Idit Nathan, Corinne Silva, Dmitry Venkov

 11.10.2017 Evening with Head Curator of Contemporary art at The State Tretyakov Gallery (Moscow) and co-curator of Metageography exhibition Kirill Svetlyakov.
 Talk and Q&A

-Since the end of the 1960s, when regular air travel had begun and the first pictures of Earth from outer space appeared, the concepts of space and time, local and global boundaries, and the categories of “far” and “near,” “inside” and “outside” underwent a radical revision.
-Now the globalization process is driving a new experience, a modelling and representation of space in which an individual also must reconstruct himself/herself all over again.
+Since the end of the 1960s, when regular air travel began and the first pictures of Earth from outer space appeared, the concepts of space and time, local and global boundaries, and the categories of “far” and “near,” “inside” and “outside” underwent a radical revision.
+Now the globalization process is driving a new experience, a modeling and representation of space in which an individual also must reconstruct himself/herself all over again.

 For the current London version of the project, that has previously been shown in a different format at the Tretyakov Gallery in Moscow, the curators decided to select artworks that reconfigure the post-Soviet landscape and focus on different ways of representing it.
 The so-called “geographical cartoids” by Boris Rodoman, one of the founders of Metageography are the central point of the exhibition.
 According to Rodoman: “They reflect a specific landscape formed in our country due to the steadfast features of its political system and economic mode”.
 Interdisciplinary works by eighteen artists based in Russia are accompanied by pieces by three participants based in the UK, adding further socio-political aspects to this travelling exhibition.